 Of course conversations are everywhere.
 No one needs a psychologist to tell them that listening changes things.
 Experience tells us that merely acknowledging our partner’s or family member’s contrary opinion results in a changed atmosphere, if not a consensus.
 Only highlighting differences, however, “we” becomes “us and them.”
 Estrangement and separation follow.

 Awareness, the kind cultivated on your meditation bench through mindfulness and contemplation, is helpful here.
-In the discipline of undistracted time alone, our humanity is harder to avoid.
+In the discipline of undistracted time alone, our own humanity is harder to avoid.
 Confronted with feeling, the endless chatter of “reasons” is revealed as an overlay, a justification.
 We begin to sense subtleties.
 To paraphrase Trungpa again, in exposing our internal drama, good things appear as bad, and bad things appear as good.
-Making room for own tensions, is itself making room for others.
+Making room for our own tensions, is itself making room for others’.
 In the politics of successful relationship, we are all statesmen and stateswomen.

 Today, emphasizing how we don’t agree is politics.
 Listening to another’s opinion (without haranguing them) is to surrender identity and the safety of principled alienation.
 Whether seduced by the prospect of political gain or the drama of the angry hero, some of our leaders embrace “opting out” of the society they would lead.
 The myth of opting out is sacred to a culture built on individualism and choice.
 Sooner or later evidence of connection (say a bill from the IRS or an unplanned romance) will end this dream.